ibm-cloud-docs/atracker/services/at_events_acc_mgt.md

 | `globalcatalog-collection.instance.read`           | An event is generated when you view a catalog.            |
 | `globalcatalog-collection.instance.update`         | An event is generated when you update a catalog.          |
 | `globalcatalog-collection.instances.list`           | An event is generated when you get a list of the catalogs in an account.           |
-{: caption="Table 4.
-Actions that generate catalog management events" caption-side="top"}
+{: caption="Actions that generate catalog management events" caption-side="top"}

 ### Events for managing products in a private catalog
 {: #at_events_catalog_2}